cwt/Grok3API/README.md

 ## 🔧 Request Parameters

-The `ChatCompletion.create` method accepts numerous parameters to customize your request.
+The `GrokCLient.send_message` method accepts numerous parameters to customize your request.
 Here’s an example with settings:

 ```python
 from grok3api.client import GrokClient